Klira Class API Reference

 policies_path | Optional[str] | None | Path to custom guardrail policies directory |

-llm_service | Optional["LLMServiceProtocol"] | None | Custom LLM service for guardrails evaluation |
+llm_fallback_model | Optional[str] | None | Model name for LLM-based guardrails fallback evaluation |

 Returns